If you’re an ecommerce store owner wondering why 3 out of every 4 people who add something to their cart leave without paying you, read on.

 But if your shop has cross-platform issues, meaning it doesn’t work as well on a smartphone as it does on a laptop, then a person can deem it frustrating and unworthy of further attention.

-With the convenience of online shopping, when people want to buy something, they expect to be capable of doing it right away.
+With the convenience of online shopping, when people want to buy something, they expect to be able to do it right away.

 Lack of cross-platform functionality makes your site look low-end and unprofessional.